cherotuga/cherotuga/README.md

 # Hi there! 👋

-I'm Angela Langat - an Assistant Research Fellow - Health Economics at [UON - CEMA](https://cema-africa.uonbi.ac.ke/)
+I'm Angela Langat - an Assistant Research Fellow - Health Economics at [University of Nairobi - Centre for Epidemiological Modelling and Analysis](https://cema-africa.uonbi.ac.ke/)

 I am using data and economic analysis to improve public health outcomes in Kenya and East Africa.